 The value of the Group's investment in Jumelles depends very largely on the value of Jumelles' interest in the Project.
 Jumelles assesses at least annually whether or not its exploration projects may be impaired.
 This assessment can involve significant estimation uncertainty as to the likelihood that a project will continue to show sufficient commercial promise to warrant the continuation of exploration and evaluation activities.
-Key assumptions on valuing the Project include long term price assumptions on a CFR IODEX 62% Fe forecast 57US/dmt with adjustments for quality, deleterious elements, moisture and freight.
-It is reasonably possible, on the basis of existing knowledge, that outcomes within the next financial year that are different from assumptions above could require a material adjustment to the carrying amount of the Investment in Associate.
+It is reasonably possible, on the basis of existing knowledge, that changes in assumptions within the next financial year could require a material adjustment to the carrying amount of the Investment in Associate.